Digital collection produced in conjunction with DAR Chicago Chapter on American Women or Early American History, 2014.

 Questions to Consider

-- What demands did the British make to the Continental Congress?
+- What demands did the British make to the Continental Congress (quoted in Political Memoirs)?
 What reasons did Britain give as to why the colonies should comply?

-- Who are the two Hessians who wrote these journal entries?
+- Who are the two Hessians who wrote the journal entries quoted in Hubley’s The History of the American Revolution?
 What can you infer about their treatment based on their rank or position within the army?

 - How did the Americans treat the Hessian prisoners similarly or differently than they treated the British prisoners?
 What reasons do the Hessian authors give for their treatment?

-- What does the third document state about the relationship between Britain and France?
+- What does the document Political Memoirs state about the relationship between Britain and France?
 How does the Revolution come into play?

-- What does the third document state about the relationship between France and America?
+- What do the documents in this section tell us about the relationship between France and America?
 What would this relationship imply for America?

 While many believe that the French helped the American cause in the Revolution because of their shared love of liberty, the reasons why the French got involved in the war, and their interests in the war were much more complex.
 The French deliberated heavily before agreeing to first help finance the American effort and allow the use of their ports and then ultimately to help by providing ships, military supplies, and soldiers for the Americans.